English Studies

 Can I take courses in theatre?

 Yes!
-You can enjoy small lectures and seminars which will introduce you to a host of topical social and cultural issues in theatre and performance.
-You may also combine your English module with a Major, Minor or Certificate in Theatre Studies.
+You will take small lectures and seminars that explore social and cultural issues in theatre and performance.
+You may also combine your English module with a Major, Minor or Certificate in Theatre Studies, or a Minor in Page, Stage and Screen.

-We also have a theatre production course English 2041F, and offer two courses at Stratford Festival, where you can learn on site with renowned theatre coaches, attend Shakespeare productions, gain practical tools to analyze, personalize and perform a piece of classical text and develop techniques and exercises to prepare your body, breath and voice for acting and rehearsing.
+We also offer a theatre production course English 2041F, as well as two courses at Stratford Festival, where students learn on site with renowned theatre professionals, attend Shakespeare productions, and develop practical tools for analyzing, interpreting, and performing classical texts.

-In second or third year, you can also opt for our amazing study abroad course, Theatre Studies 3900G - Destination Theatre.
-You will have the opportunity to develop your drama education more deeply through the experience of theatre abroad in cities such as London, England or New York.
-Attendance at live performance will be complemented with daily lectures, and tours of theatres, archives, and relevant historical sites.
+In second or third year, students may apply for Theatre Studies 3900G - Destination Theatre, a study abroad course that allows you to deepen your drama education through theatre experiences in cities such as London, England, or New York.
+Live performances are complemented by daily lectures and tours of theatres, archives, and historical sites.

 Will I get to be in shows?

 Yes!
-Our Fall Theatre Production course (English 2041F) is really popular.
-Students on that course take up all the roles on the show, from acting and props and costumes to marketing and outreach.
+Our Fall Theatre Production course (English 2041F) is highly popular.
+Students take on all aspects of production, including acting, props, costumes, marketing, and outreach.

-There are also lots of opportunities to make theatre with Theatre Western, our campus’s vibrant student theatre club, and the Arts & Humanities Student Council, which puts on a major show every winter term.
+There are also opportunities to participate in Theatre Western, our vibrant student theatre club, and through the Arts & Humanities Student Council, which produces a major show each winter term.

 What is The Coterie and how can I get involved?